Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_insurance_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_insurance_damage_ - Default: 20 - How much damage before a player gets paid.

+## It's hunting season!
+Randomly turns a vanilla Innocent into an active Loot Goblin
+\
+\
+**ConVars**
+\
+_ttt_randomat_huntingseason_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_huntingseason_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_huntingseason_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_huntingseason_delay_ - Default: 5 - How much damage before a player gets paid.\
+_randomat_huntingseason_show_name_ - Default: 1 - Whether to show the target player's name in the event title.

 ## Jump Around!
 Players can only move by multi-jumping\
 NOTE: Only runs if a double-jump mod which supports the "multijump_default_jumps" convar is running